 Culture and technology exploded in the 1970s in the West, setting the stage for some of the most advanced products today.
-Technology and new products were churned out at a record rate in the 1970s producing some core items that you may find in your office, at home, and even at school.
+Technology and new products were churned out at a record rate in the 1970s, producing some ubiquitous items that you may find in your office, at home, and even at school.

 Companies like Apple and IBM began to shape the way pop culture thought about computers and even data storage.
 You can thank this decade for things like the floppy disk and email.
 Think where you would be without these technologies.
 If you haven’t picked up on it already, today we are going to talk about the 1970s.

 Ray Tomlinson sent the first email in 1971, an invention that you probably used today at some point.
 Remember ARPANET?
-Tomlinson and Bolt Beranek created the text-based messaging between computer through the ARPANET network using the “@” symbol to route messages.
+Tomlinson and Bolt Beranek created text-based messaging between computers through the ARPANET network using the “@” symbol to route messages.

 However, there is some controversy in this story.
-Shiva Ayyadurai built an electronic messaging platform in 1978 when he was 14 years old, basing it off the internal communication system at the University of Medicine.
-Though the young inventor was eventually awarded the copyright for “EMAIL”, it is still disputed who actually invented the technology.
+Shiva Ayyadurai built an electronic messaging platform in 1978 when he was 14 years old, basing it off the internal communication system at his high school.
+Though the young inventor was eventually awarded the copyright for “EMAIL”, it is still disputed who actually invented the 1970s technology.

-How would you celebrate creating the first cell phone?
-Invented by Motorola in 1973, senior engineer Martin Cooper called rival telecommunication company Bell Laboratories just to inform their rival that they were speaking through a mobile.
-Now this phone was nothing like the phone you might have in your hands right now and was definitely clunky, but for the time, it was impressive.
+How would you celebrate creating the first handheld cell phone?
+Invented by Motorola in 1973, senior engineer Martin Cooper called rival telecommunication company Bell Laboratories just to inform them that they were speaking through a mobile phone.
+Now, this phone was nothing like the phone you might have in your hands right now, it was definitely clunky, but for the time, it was very impressive.

 The Motorola DynaTAC 8000x weighed almost two and a half pounds and was a little over a foot in length.
 You could call up a friend and talk with them for 30 minutes, but it would take 10 hours to charge.

-Love them or hate them, there is a good chance that you longed for an Apple product at some point during your childhood or in adulthood.
+Love them or hate them, there is a good chance that you longed for an Apple product at some point during your childhood or adulthood.
 At the very least, you shared some respect for Steve Wozniak or the controversial Steve Jobs.
 Following the Apple I, the Apple II was the first personal computer to achieve mass-market success.
 Its most important features were the eight expansion slots on the motherboard.
 These allowed hobbyists to add additional cards made by Apple and the many other vendors who quickly sprung up, creating a new ecosystem of amateur and professional software suppliers.
 For example, in 1979 Software Arts introduced the first computer spreadsheet, Visicalc, for the Apple II.
 This "killer application" was extremely popular and helped boost sales of the Apple II.

 The creation of the Walkman was a pop culture moment and would weave itself into the 1980s.
-Before your smartphone, Mp3 player, or CD player the Sony Walkman is where you would put all your songs for the summer.
-The product has become synonymous with portable music devices after it first entered the market in 1979.
+Before your smartphone, Mp3 player, or CD player, the Sony Walkman was where you would put all your songs for the summer.
+The product became synonymous with portable music devices after it first entered the market in 1979.

 The Rubik’s Cube is one of the most popular toys in history.
-How many times have you fawned over some kid solving a Rubik’s Cube in under a minute?
-The toy was created by Erno Rubik a Hungarian architecture professor.
-Interestingly the Rubik’s Cube was used to present information about spatial relationships to his student in more interesting and more compelling ways.
+It's always awe-striking to see a kid solving a Rubik’s Cube in under a minute.
+The toy was created by Erno Rubik, a Hungarian architecture professor.
+Interestingly, he used the Rubik’s Cube to present information about spatial relationships to his students in a more interesting and compelling way.

 Rubik never intended or expected that the cube would become a top-selling toy.
 In fact, he viewed his invention more like a piece of art.

-The invention weighed about eight pounds and took 0.01-megapixel black-and-white photographs that were recorded onto a cassette tape.
-Even more so, the image took almost 23 seconds to take and needed to be connected to a television set.
+The invention weighed about eight pounds (3.6 kg) and took 0.01-megapixel black-and-white photographs that were recorded onto a cassette tape in a process that took 23 seconds.

-This calculator featured a state-of-the-art integrated circuit and LED display bringing the power of calculation to everyone’s pocket.
+Another timeless 1970s technology, this calculator featured a state-of-the-art integrated circuit and LED display, bringing the power of calculation to everyone’s pocket.
 The aim of this calculator was to make math easier for generations of people in the office and at school.
-However, the first calculator was not cheap costing $395.
+However, the first calculator was not cheap, costing $395.

-Now the fun inventions from the 1970s do not end there.
-The 1970s saw the birth of some of the most iconic foods, things that you might still be enjoying today.
-Candies like the culturally popular Jelly Bean, Reese's Pieces, and Twix all made their debut in the late 70s.
-While earlier in the decade Orville Redenbacher introduced his Gourmet Popping corn.
-The Quarter Pounder was introduced at McDonald's for 53 cents in 1971, while towards the end of the decade, they introduced the Happy Meal.
-As you probably noticed the 1970s birthed a lot of snack foods and fast-food staples.
+The fun inventions from the 1970s do not end with technology.
+The 1970s also saw the birth of some of the most iconic foods, things that millions still enjoy today.
+Candies like the culturally popular Jelly Belly, Reese's Pieces, and Twix all made their US debut in the 70s.
+Earlier in the decade, Orville Redenbacher introduced his Gourmet Popping Corn.
+The Quarter Pounder was introduced at McDonald's for 53 cents in 1971, and towards the end of the decade, they introduced the Happy Meal.
+As you probably noticed, the 1970s birthed a lot of snack foods and fast-food staples.

-Now there are games that are worth mentioning that made their debut in the 1970s.
+Now, there are games that are worth mentioning that made their debut in the 1970s.
 These games would shape and plant the seeds of the coming massive gaming industry.
-Games like Pong, Space Invaders, and Asteroids all started in the 70s and would go on to become iconic cultural staples of the decade.
-Simple, but fun, you can now play these games on your mobile device.
+Games like Pong, Space Invaders, and Asteroids were all released in the '70s, they would later go on to become iconic cultural staples of the decade.
+Simple, but fun.